-Whether or not these shifting community structures do result in a changed use of habitat for birds/a changed interaction between birds and plants required further investigation.
-Mesohabitat associations did not differ when we considered taxonomic variation in birds as an explanatory variable; this was true when we compared spring and summer mesohabitat associations against each other, but also when we isolated each season.
+Mesohabitat associations did not differ when we considered taxonomic variation in birds as an explanatory variable;???

+this was true when we compared spring and summer mesohabitat associations against each other, but also when we isolated each season.
 That is to say, birds associated with shrubs, cacti, and other mesohabitats equally often in spring and summer.
 This is true even when we broaden our perspectives, as birds associate with vegetation and non-vegetation equally often in spring as they do in summer.
 However, we did see that behaviors exhibited by birds were not consistent across seasons.
-Territorial or mating behavior was higher in spring than cleaning or feeding in either season and higher than inactivity in summer.
+Territorial or mating behavior was higher in spring than cleaning or feeding in either season and higher than inactivity in summer.??
+NO idea what this is all about.

+These findings do not entirely support our original prediction sure I agree should be a clearly stated prediction - I think once you set up intro cleanly with predictions - the discussion will be much better..

-These findings do not entirely support our original prediction; we see that birds will not alter their mesohabitat associations with the seasons, but instead will alter their behaviors.
+we see that birds will not alter their mesohabitat associations with the seasons, but instead will alter their behaviors.
 Remembering that summer is a much hotter and drier season, this is consistent with previous work showing that many animal species must behaviorally adapt to harsh environments (Filazzola et al. 2017).
 Additionally, territoriality or mating behaviors are the most common in early spring, which aligns with knowledge on the phenology of birds, as nests and mates are determined in spring for many migratory species (Lima 2009).
 However, the fact that mesohabitats did not differ reflects the importance of consistency and availability of all mesohabitats throughout the seasons in desert ecosystems.

-4.3 Are mesohabitats fostering certain behaviors?

-Lastly, we saw that mesohabitat association had a clear influence on exhibited bird behavior.
-This idea is consistent with our previous conclusions that consistency and availability of mesohabitats are deeply important for birds’ behavioral expression.
-We see similar stories across many species, in that behaviors of many species are exclusive to certain environments (FINK, THOMPSON, and TUDOR 2006), but our findings show the importance of finer-scale mesohabitats on desert bird behavior.

-Conclusions

-Desert habitats, like many other environments, are undergoing severe habitat loss and degradation due to a multitude of anthropogenically-influenced factors such as climate change, invasion of non-native species, livestock grazing, increased human development, and others (Lovich and Bainbridge 1999; Nielsen and Ball 2015; Pfahl, O’Gorman, and Fischer 2017; Singh et al. 2013; Smith 2011; Gutzwiller and Barrow 2003; Hernandez et al. 2014; Rodríguez-Estrella 2007).
-Our results show the importance of management for infrastructural plant species, as the presence or absence of these foundational and keystone plants have strong implications on the expression of bird behavior.
-We hope that this information helps environmental managers make informed decisions on how to facilitate successful taxonomic diversity, food-web interactions, and migratory safe-havens.
+Weak - but I think you are saying that there was no consistent association between birds with shrubs and cacti?
+Is that correct?
+Then, if so, yes proposed explanations here…

 Table 1: Here we report the means and standard deviation, p-values, adjusted R2, and F-statistics & degrees of freedom of the models testing for the differences between seasons using a variety of community metrics.

+OK like this table - just not sure about using ANOVAs..